coala/documentation/Users/Glob_Patterns.rst

 In coala, files and directories are specified by file name.
 To allow input of multiple files without requiring a large number of filenames, coala supports a number of wildcards.
-These are based on the unix-style glob syntax and they are *not* the same as regular expressions.
+These are based on the Unix-style glob syntax and they are *not* the same as regular expressions.

 .. note::